PulsarSearchSoft/astrotypes/doc/developers_guide.md

     - You can use the class tool (in the tools directory) to autogenerate a suitable class template

 ## Adding a submodule
-    - To add a submodule use the SUBPACKAGE macro (see doc in cmake/subpackage.cmake).
+    - To add a submodule use the `subpackage` macro (see doc in cmake/subpackage.cmake).
-      To simplify, the purpose of this macro is to add the submodules contribution to the lib_src_${arch} variables which are used to define the contents of the astrotypes libraries.
+      To simplify, the purpose of this macro is to add the submodules contribution to the LIB_SRC_${ARCH} variables which are used to define the contents of the astrotypes libraries.
       (n.b ensure the variables defined in the submodule use PARENT_SCOPE qualifier)